-This course examines basic techniques in metalsmithing and jewelry-making in the context of developing aesthetic solutions to technical and conceptual problems.
+This course examines basic techniques in metalsmithing and jewelry-making.
 Students will learn basic techniques and processes of metalsmithing such as sawing, cold connection, soldering, metal inlay, fabrication, forming, surface treatments and casting.
-The focus of this class will be placed on creating forms for body adornment.
-Critiques, discussions and presentations establish critical skills necessary to evaluate work, explore artistic intent, and examine aesthetic and structural solutions.
+The focus of this class will be placed on crating forms for body adornment.
+Critiques, discussions, and presentations are included in this course.